Care for orphaned baby chimpanzees

 The risks are the animals will not survive the trauma they have suffered at the hands of man.
 We have an experienced vet team and experienced carers to help them through the next few difficult months.

-We will communicate with donors by email, giving updates on the animals' progress.
-We also have general communications on Facebook, Twitter and news updates on our website.
+We communicate with donors by email, giving updates on the animals' progress as well as activities and projects going on at the sanctuary.
+We also post frequent updates on Facebook, Twitter and Instagram, as well as news updates on our website.

 Budget - Project Cost: £20,000Loading graph....